askmurphy/My-extreme-modded-Craftbot-3D-printer/README.md

 * Connect the bed-heater to SKR:HB
 * Connect the 24V PSU to SKR:POWER

+=> List not complete yet, waiting for new backplate print...

 => Allways check every connection twice, make sure you use the correct polarity!!